load board vs. freight marketplace

 A load board is a virtual marketplace for shippers, brokers, carriers, and drivers to post and view available freight loads.
 Some have compared load boards to an online dating service; they are great places for brokers and carriers to find one another and connect.

-Shippers and brokers add loads onto a load board, and carriers and individual drivers can search and bid on those loads.
+Shippers and brokers post loads on a load board, and carriers and individual drivers can search for and bid on those loads.
 Once the poster chooses a bidder, they can connect to complete documentation, paperwork, and final payment before the carrier transports the load.

 When searching for a load, carriers can filter through the search results using the following criteria:

-Most boards are purely for posting and bidding on loads, but some have additional features, like load tracking and credit reports, for brokers and carriers to use when making connections for the first time.
-These kinds of features are usually found on boards with a subscription fee.
+Most load boards are primarily for posting and bidding on loads, but some offer additional features, such as load tracking and credit reports, which brokers and carriers can utilize when establishing connections for the first time.
+These types of features are typically found on boards that charge a subscription fee.
 However, there are free load boards that first-time carriers can use to test the waters.

 What is a Freight Marketplace?

 Freight marketplaces are digital platforms containing online marketplaces.
-Shippers, brokers, and manufacturers can connect with shippers and carriers while finding the best load rates.
+Shippers, brokers, and manufacturers can connect with vetted and certified shippers and carriers while finding the best load rates.

 Just like with a load board, shippers provide detailed information about the cargo, which carriers can then use to filter and search through loads.
-However, carriers are vetted by a freight marketplace, so shippers know that the ones bidding on a load are professionals with stellar load records.
+However, carriers are vetted by a freight marketplace, so shippers can be assured that the ones bidding on a load are professionals with stellar load records.
 Carriers can also compare different offers in real-time, making it easy to alter bids.

 Freight marketplaces also offer additional services, such as: